 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 To obtain the same amount of energy as one liter of kerosene fuel at normal atmospheric pressure and ambient temperature, approximately 3,000 liters of gaseous hydrogen would be required.

 Obviously, this is not possible in flight.
 One option is to pressurize the hydrogen to 700 bars, which is a method utilized in the automotive industry.

 Cryogenic liquid hydrogen storage tanks are already in use in a variety of industries, including aerospace, which provides us with a clear understanding of the issues.
-Airbus’ involvement with Ariane, for example, aided in the development of knowledge in areas such as system installation, cryogenic testing, and fuel sloshing management, as well as how to construct the inner tank itself.
+For example, Airbus’ involvement with Ariane aided in developing knowledge in areas such as system installation, cryogenic testing, and fuel sloshing management, as well as how to construct the inner tank itself.

 However, while there are certain similarities between space flight and aviation, there are also many significant distinctions.
 Commercial airplane hydrogen storage tanks would have to withstand around 20,000 take-offs and landings and would need to store the hydrogen in a liquid form for far longer than space rockets.

 Airbus is adapting and improving current hydrogen storage technology for aviation as part of its commitment to clean aerospace.
-Several new research and development centers in Europe have recently started working on liquid hydrogen storage tanks for our ZEROe concept plane.
+Several new European research and development centers have recently started working on liquid hydrogen storage tanks for our ZEROe concept plane.

 Liquid hydrogen tanks for commercial flights are expected to be metallic in the near future.
 Zero Emission Development Centers (ZEDCs) in Nantes, France, and Bremen, Germany, will follow this strategy.